bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 ```

 Note that OpenType font features are only available for `.otf` fonts that support them, and different fonts may support different subsets of OpenType features.

+## Per text-section picking

+{{ heading_metadata(authors=["@ickshonpe"] prs=[22047]) }}

+Individual text sections belonging to UI text nodes are now pickable, allowing them to be selected,
+and can be given observers to respond to user interaction.

+This functionality is useful when creating hyperlink-like behavior,
+and allows users to create mouse-over tooltips for specific keywords in their games.

 ## Short-type-path asset processors